Grand Egyptian Museum: Conservation Center

 The Grand Egyptian Museum's Conservation Center is one of the largest conservation and restoration centers in the world and the largest center for the restoration of antiquities in the Middle East.
 It was established in 2006 and opened in 2010.
 It is located west of the museum and connected to it via a tunnel approximately 200 meters long.
-The center houses 19 laboratories including those for the restoration of mummies, wood, stones, wall paintings, and metals, in addition to laboratories for preventive conservation and scientific documentation.
+The center houses 19 laboratories, including those for the restoration of mummies, wood, stone, wall paintings, and metals, as well as laboratories for preventive conservation and scientific documentation.
 It also contains six storage rooms for preserving artifacts in controlled environmental conditions.